 4) Do I have to pay the entire fee up front?

 No. Once an appointment is scheduled, you will be required to pay at least the first half of the fee no later than 2 hours prior to your

-results being ready.
-Although you have up to 7 days to pay the second half, we cannot release your test results to you until your balance is
+test results being ready.
+Although you have up to 7 days to pay the second half, we cannot release your test results to you until your

 5) Can individuals getting tested be in different cities and/or states?

 Yes.
 We offer DNA testing in every state.
 Therefore, the location of individuals participating in a DNA test has no bearing on the

 testing itself or the accuracy of the results.
 There is no additional fee to schedule parties in different locations.